bnomei/autoloader-for-kirby/README.md

 composer require bnomei/autoloader-for-kirby
 ```

-> This is NOT a kirby plugin.
+## This package is NOT a kirby plugin

 This is a composer package because that actually makes it easier to setup and does not mess with the loading order of extensions.
+Being a package it also can be used not only for local plugins but also in plugins published online.

 ### Autoloading of extensions